JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 ## My setup
 I have an early Easythreed X1 without part cooling fan, and instead I used a PC 120MM fan standing next to the printer or 4010 centrifugal fun with simple duck, both connected to fan header in the electronics box.
 They unfortunately provide better cooling from one side (visible in extreme situations), and need improvement.

-I print in higher quality PET-G, which requies less cooling than PLA, but needs better tuning to avoid stringing.
+I print in higher quality PET-G, which requires less cooling than PLA, but needs better tuning to avoid stringing.
 I also bought PLA just to test this profile with most people print with, and it works really well, but PET-G is better suited for this printer.

 My printer seems to suffer from less backlash than some others, so it seems frame of my frame is more rigid and I can get away with higher acceleration jerk settings.